fschulze/devpi/doc/userman/devpi_commands.rst

       -h, --help            Show this help message and exit.
       -c CONFIGFILE, --configfile CONFIGFILE
                             Config file to use.
 [None]
-      --role {master,replica,standalone,auto}
+      --role {master,primary,replica,standalone,auto}
                             set role of this instance.
-The default 'auto' sets 'standalone' by default and 'replica' if the --master- url option is used.
-To enable the replication protocol you have to explicitly set the 'master' role. [auto] --version             show devpi_version (6.9.2) [False]
+The default 'auto' sets 'standalone' by default and 'replica' if the --primary-url option is used.
+To enable the replication protocol you have to explicitly set the 'primary' role.
+The 'master' role is the deprecated variant of 'primary'. [auto]
+      --version             show devpi_version (6.11.0) [False]
       --passwd USER         (DEPRECATED, use devpi-passwd command) set password for user USER (interactive) [None]